froboy/yusaopeny_docs/content/en/docs/wiki/How-to-develop-themes-in-Open-Y.md

 ---
-title: How to develop themes in Open Y
+title: How to develop themes in Y USA Open Y
 ---

 # Working with Themes

-Each Open Y theme was developed independently, either by the Open Y Core Team or by a partner for one specific Y and then contributed back.
+Each Y USA Open Y theme was developed independently, either by the Y USA Open Y Core Team or by a partner for one specific Y and then contributed back.
 You can see demos of each theme on the [Sandboxes]({{< relref "Sandboxes.md" >}}).

 Each theme has its own dependencies and build processes.
 Please read the steps in each `README` for details.

 ## Inventory of themes

-As of December 2021, themes [have been decoupled](https://github.com/ymcatwincities/openy/pull/2595) from the Open Y profile to independent projects on Drupal.org.
+As of December 2021, themes [have been decoupled](https://github.com/ymcatwincities/openy/pull/2595) from the Y USA Open Y profile to independent projects on Drupal.org.

 ### Carnation